apache/openwhisk-cli/README.md

 $ ./gradlew.bat compile -PnativeCompile
 ```

-After the build, you can find the binary `wsk` or `wsk.exe` in the bin folder
+After the build, you can find the binary `wsk` or `wsk.exe` in the build folder
 under the OpenWhisk CLI home directory.
 In addition, it is also available under
-the folder `bin/<os>/<architecture>/`.
+the folder `build/<os>-<architecture>/`.
 For example, if your local operating
-system is Mac, and the CPU architecture is amd64, the binary and its compressed
-package can also be found under `bin/mac/amd64/`.
+system is Mac, and the CPU architecture is amd64, the binary can be found at

-OpenWhisk CLI(`wsk`) is produced in a Docker container during the build process
-which is copied from the Docker container to the local file system in the
-following directory: bin.
-This binary will be platform specific, it will only
-run on the operating system, and CPU architecture that matches the build
+`build/mac-amd64/wsk` and `build/mac`.

 If you would like to build the binaries available for all the operating systems
 and architectures, run the following command: